 When you declare your streams in the schema, you need to assign them to the appropriate target, using the EXPORT TO TARGET clause.
 In our example, the three streams are being exported to the same target, so would name the same target in the declaration, as shown in the following abbreviated example:

 CREATE STREAM export_customer EXPORT TO TARGET archive ( . . . ); CREATE STREAM export_flight EXPORT TO TARGET archive ( . . . ); CREATE STREAM reservation_final EXPORT TO TARGET archive ( . . . );

 If a stream does not specify an export target, it is not exported.
 In the preceding example, export_customer, export_flight, and reservation_final streams are identified as the streams that will be sent to the export target called archive.
-Note that, even if an export target is specified in the CREATE STREAM statement but the named target is not defined in the configuration file, data inserted into the stream is queued and stays in the export system until the target is defined.
+Note that, if an export target is specified in the CREATE STREAM statement but the named target is not defined in the configuration file, data inserted into the stream is queued and stays in the export system until the target is defined.
 At which point the export connector starts delivering the queued records to the target.